canjs/can-route/can-route.md

 ## Initializing can-route

-After your application has created all of its routes, call [can-route.ready] to set can-route's data to match the current hash:
+After your application has created all of its routes, call [can-route.start] to set can-route’s data to match the current hash:

 ```js
 route.start();